 - i.
 The State contributed 0.1% of members' compensation on behalf of local government entities. - ii.
 The State contributed 0.37% of members' compensation on behalf of school district entities. - iii.
-The state contributed a Statutory Appropriation from the General Fund of \$34,290,660.
+The state contributed a Statutory Appropriation from the General Fund of \$34,633,570.

-E. Pension Liability, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-GASB Statement 68 allows a measurement date of up to 12 months before the employer's fiscal year-end can be utilized to determine the Plan's TPL.
-The basis for the TPL as of June 30, 2021, was determined by taking the results of the June 30, 2020, actuarial valuation and applying standard roll forward procedures.
-The roll forward procedure uses a calculation that adds the annual normal cost (also called the service cost), subtracts the actual benefit payments and refunds for the plan year, and then applies the expected investment rate of return for the year.
-The roll forward procedure will include the effects of any assumption changes and legislative changes.
-The update procedures are in conformity with Actuarial Standards of Practice issued by the Actuarial Standards Board.
+E. Pension Liability, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions GASB Statement 68 allows a measurement date of up to 12 months before the employer's fiscal year-end.
+The basis for the TPL as of June 30, 2022, is on an actuarial valuation performed by the Plan's actuary as of June 30, 2022.

 The Total Pension Liability (TPL) minus the Fiduciary Net Position equals the Net Pension Liability (NPL).
-The proportionate shares of the employer's and the State of Montana's NPL for June 30, 2021, and 2020, are displayed below.
+The proportionate shares of the employer's and the State of Montana's NPL for June 30, 2022, and 2021, are displayed below.
 The employer's proportionate share equals the ratio of the employer's contributions to the sum of all employer and non-employer contributions during the measurement period.
 The state's proportionate share for a particular employer equals the ratio of the contributions for the particular employer to the total state contributions paid.